aquavox/zenx/README.md

 ## Getting Started

-To run or audit this backend code:
+To run this backend code:

 1. Clone or download the repository.
 2. Install dependencies listed in `requirements.txt`.